-- After recognition, "Madame Chairman, I move that the question be referred to a committee made up of members Smith, Jones and Brown." - The request to move it to be referred to committees will be voted upon.
+• After recognition, "Madame Chairman, I move that the question be referred to a committee made up of members Smith, Jones and Brown."

 POSTPONE DEFINITELY

 You want the membership to have more time to consider the question under discussionand you want to postpone it to a definite time or day, and have it come up for further consideration.